 Now it’s time for Tangible Takeaways, where we take big ideas out of the walk-in of a middle school cafeteria and grind them up into tiny patties, which we double-batter before tossing them into the deep frier until they’re a crispy, golden brown nuggets—because it’s Monday, and Monday is always nugget day.

 1. The first is that if you want to improve the culture of recognition at your company, it doesn’t actually have to change.
-Rather than the purely top down approach where you try to shoehorn in a program that you think will work within your culture’s unique environment, instead, find and elevate the individuals and initiatives in your organisation that are already succeeding at the recognition game, and recognise them.
+Rather than the purely top down approach where you try to shoehorn in a program that you think will work within your culture’s unique environment, instead, find and elevate the individuals and initiatives in your organization that are already succeeding at the recognition game, and recognize them.
 By spotlighting examples of recognition already working inside your culture, you’ll make it easier for executives to get on board—and easier for it to spread to other teams and departments once they do.

 2. The second is that community service should be part of every workplace culture.
 We’re not talking about sponsoring a section of the local highway, we’re talking about empowering your people to give back to their community in the ways that matter most to their community.
 That could mean volunteering at the local food bank, teaching resume writing to refugees at the community center; or simply matching employee donations to a disaster relief fund.
-By encouraging people to spend company time serving others, you connect your organisation, and its culture, to the community.
+By encouraging people to spend company time serving others, you connect your organization, and its culture, to the community.